-Connect your microphone to the Mic in jack (pink) on the back panel or the Line in jack on the front panel.
+Connect your microphone to the Mic in jack (pink) or the Line in jack (blue) on the back panel or the Line in jack on the front panel.
 Then configure the jack for microphone functionality.

 Note: The microphone functions on the front panel and back panel cannot be used at the same time.